General Accounting Part 2

 - Current Assets.

-These are assets which fluctuate over the financial year.
+These are assets that fluctuate over the financial year.
 Some examples are

 o Stock (inventory) Holding